 Financial Planning & Reporting

-Annual Budget Process (Board approved, January 2018)
+Annual Budget Process

 The board of the Foundation has important perspectives to bring to the annual budget discussion.
 Annual budget development should include a series of steps to enable the Foundation to develop a budget that is meaningful and understood by all board members.
 Note: Annual reviews for executive director by the board, and staff by the executive director must be completed and recommendations ready before the budget process begins.